-- Communicate the policy to employees, relevant contractors and interested parties. - Post policy statement on the City's intranet and website (raleighnc.gov) - Train employees on the policy. - Review this policy as required through the Management Review process.
+- Communicate the policy to employees, relevant contractors and interested parties. - Post policy statement on the City's intranet and website (raleighnc.gov) - Train affected employees on the policy.
+Employees are expected to comply with the letter and intent of this policy. - Review this policy as required through the Management Review process.